Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And the cost of your rescue gets billed to YOU.

 So if you plan on carrying a personal locator beacon, be very sure you need to deploy it before sending that emergency message.
-Because these babies work, and work very well, to send an SOS that will get you rescued ASAP.

 Only you can answer this question, by calculating your personal risk/benefit ratio.

 There are types of hiking which skew this ratio toward probably wanting to carry the best personal locator beacon available.